3xMZ/RFID_Scanner/README.md

 ### Hardware Prerequisites

--BWC_Duino
+-BWC_Duino<br/>
--RFID PCB
+-RFID PCB<br/>
--RFID
+-RFID<br/>
--5 V Power Supply
+-5 V Power Supply<br/>

 ### Modifying the Code

 -Find out what the replacement RFID chip address is.
-You can do this with a NFC app or use this program.
+You can do this with a NFC app or use this program.<br/>
--Replace the desired address of the puck in the address array of the RFID.
+-Replace the desired address of the puck in the address array of the RFID.<br/>